groupoid/per.ex/README.md

 and each case case_j has type `Πx:A_j.P(c_j x)` where `A_j` are the argument types of `c_j` (including recursive hypotheses), then `ctx ⊢ Elim(D, P, cases, t) : P t`.

+### Inductive Instantiation `apply_inductive d args`

+Instantiate an inductive type’s constructors with parameters, used only in `infer_Elim`.

+This function ensures type-level parametricity, critical for polymorphic inductives like List A. The fold-based substitution avoids explicit recursion, leveraging OCaml’s functional style, but assumes args are well-typed, deferring validation to infer.

+* Validates argument count against d.params.
+* Substitutes each parameter into constructor types using subst_param.

+**Theorem**: Parameter application preserves inductiveness (cf. [4], Section 4).
+If `D` is an inductive type with parameters `P`, then `D[P]` is well-formed with substituted constructors.

 ### Infer Equality Induction `infer_J env ctx ty a b c d p`

-### Type Inference `infer env ctx t`
+### Check Universes `check_universe env ctx t`

-Infer the type of term `t` in context `ctx` and environment `env`.

-For `Pi` and `Lam`, universe levels ensure consistency (e.g., `Type i : Type (i + 1)`), while `Elim` handles induction, critical for dependent elimination.
-Debugging prints expose inference steps, vital for diagnosing failures in complex terms.
+Ensure `t` is a universe, returning its level.
+Infers type of `t`, expects `Universe i`.

+This auxiliary enforces universe hierarchy, preventing paradoxes (e.g., Type : Type).
+It relies on infer, assuming its correctness, and throws errors for non-universe types, aligning with ITT’s stratification.

+**Theorem**: Universe checking is decidable (cf. [12]).
+If `ctx ⊢ t : Universe i`, then `check_universe env ctx t = i`.

+### Check `check env ctx t ty`

+Check that `t` has type `ty`.

+* `Lam`: Ensures the domain is a type, extends the context, and checks the body against the codomain.
+* `Constr`: Infers the constructor’s type and matches it to the expected inductive type.
+* `Elim`: Computes the elimination type via check_elim and verifies it equals ty.
+* Default: Infers t’s type, normalizes ty, and checks equality.

+The function leverages bidirectional typing: specific cases (e.g., `Lam`) check directly, while the default case synthesizes via infer and compares with a normalized ty, ensuring definitional equality (β-reduction).
+Completeness hinges on normalize terminating (ITT’s strong normalization) and equal capturing judgmental equality.
+Complexity is O(n·m) (term size n, reduction steps m), with debugging output exposing mismatches, crucial for dependent types where errors are subtle.

+**Theorem**.
+Type checking is complete (cf. [1], Section III, Normalization; [8], Section 4.7).
+If `ctx ⊢ t : T` in the type theory, then `check env ctx t T` succeeds, assuming normalization and sound inference.

 ### Case Branch `apply_case env ctx d p cases case ty args`

-Apply a case branch to constructor arguments.
+Apply a case branch to constructor arguments, used only in `reduce`.

 This function realizes CIC’s ι-reduction for inductive eliminators [8], where a case branch is applied to constructor arguments, including recursive hypotheses.
-For Nat’s succ in plus, ty = Πn:Nat.Nat, case = λk.λih.succ ih, and args = [n].
-The recursive check (a = Inductive d) triggers for n : Nat, computing ih = Elim(Nat, Π_:Nat.Nat, [m; λk.λih.succ ih], n), ensuring succ ih : Nat.
+For Nat’s succ in plus, `ty = Πn:Nat.Nat`, `case = λk.λih.succ ih`, and `args = [n]`.
+The recursive check `a = Inductive d` triggers for `n : Nat`, computing `ih = Elim(Nat, Π_:Nat.Nat, [m; λk.λih.succ ih], n)`, ensuring `succ ih : Nat`.
 The nested apply_term handles multi-argument lambdas (e.g., k and ih), avoiding explicit uncurrying, while substitution preserves typing per CIC’s rules.
-Complexity is O(n·m) (term size n, recursive reduction depth m), with debugging prints tracing hypothesis generation, critical for verifying induction steps (e.g., plus m (succ n) → succ (plus m n)).
+Complexity is O(n·m) (term size n, recursive reduction depth m), with debugging prints tracing hypothesis generation, critical for verifying induction steps, e.g. `plus m (succ n) → succ (plus m n)`.

 **Theorem**.
 Case application is sound (cf. [8], Section 4.5, Elimination Typing; [1], Section 5, Elimination Rule).